Frequently Asked Questions

 How does the inspection seal work?

-If you launch somewhere else, you need to remove the seal and get inspected before launching in the Lake Tahoe region again.
+If you launch somewhere else, you need to remove the seal and get inspected and decontaminated before launching in the Lake Tahoe region again.

 I have a Tahoe Only Sticker, but I want to go to another waterbody, what do I do?